ButKor/c8y-repository-integration/README.md

 $ tedge http get "/c8y/service/dm-repo-integration/firmware/download?id=9963218" > YourFileName.zip
 ```

+# Multi-Tenancy

+Service runs in multi-tenancy mode by default.
+This enables you having a "multi-tenant repository" where the artifacts are only stored once on the external storage and auto-synced to every Tenant that is subscribed to this Service.

 # Roadmap

 * Supporting firmware patches (for now, create a new version for patching)